NBISweden/workshop-reproducible-research/docs/jupyter.md

 with some basic stats.

 In the `jupyter/` directory you will find a notebook called `supplementary_material.ipynb`.
-Open this notebook either from the directly by running:
+Open this notebook with jupyter by running:

 ```bash
 jupyter notebook supplementary_material.ipynb